jaydenc3399/sep11-freedom-project/blog/entry04.md

 ```

 ---
 I tried thinking of ways to make it update after each click on D and I came up with using `onUpdate` which basically just does what I want it to do, updating the health bar when I click D. I created a condition where if it reaches a certain health it would turn red and it will also update the health bar merging everything into one and it looked like this.
+I did this by watching some [videos](https://www.construct.net/en/tutorials/health-bar-275?utm_source=) I found online on how to create a health bar to see where I went wrong also.

 ---